yhyoon/pldi2023-artifact/README.md

 ## Virtual Machine Image

 We provide a VirtualBox VM image to address the difficulty of setting up the execution environment for the artifact.
 The image includes all the necessary components to immediately run the artifact.
 You can skip the [Dependencies](#dependencies) and [Build](#build) part and just jump to the [Running](#running) part.
 However, due to limitations of the virtual machine, it may not achieve the performance number reported in the paper.

+* Tested on VM Platform: [VirtualBox 7.0](https://www.virtualbox.org/wiki/Downloads)
+* Tested on Host: macOS Ventura 13.1 with 2.3GHz QuadCore Intel Core i7
-* OS: Ubuntu 22.04.5 LTS 64bit Server
+* Guest OS: Ubuntu 22.04.5 LTS 64bit Server
 * Username: abssynth
 * Password: synthesis2023